stemhacks/hourofcode-workshop/README.md

 surf(z)
 ```

-[D3 Graphs](https://d3js.org/) is a programming tool that can help you make almost any time of graph you can image.
+[D3 Graphs](https://d3js.org/) is a programming tool that can help you make almost any type of graph you can image.
 On the website there are literally hundreds of grpahs that you can look at and learn to make.

 [Seeing Theory](http://students.brown.edu/seeing-theory/ ) - This is a website that shows some incredible visualizations of complicated math concepts.
 So if a concept in math is making you struggle this could clear it up.